What are Aphids?

 Aphid Control Management

 Aphids are a defenseless insect and are a food source for numerous insects.
 The most common natural enemies of aphids are lady beetles (ladybugs).
 Aphids are also commonly killed by parasitic wasps.
 These wasps lay their eggs inside the aphid and when the eggs hatch, the larvae will consume the aphid from the inside out.

 One thing to look out for with the increase of aphids is an increase in ants.
 Ants feed on the honeydew that aphids produce and therefore protect aphids as their own livestock.

-There are a variety of methods we can use to control or remove the infestation of aphids.
-Using special soaps or oils, such as neem oil or insecticidal soap, can help control and repel against future aphids.
+There are a variety of methods we can use for aphid control or removal.
+Using special soaps or oils, such as neem oil or insecticidal soap, helps control and repel against future aphids.

 GET THE NUTRITION YOUR YARD NEEDS.